Frequently Asked Questions

 Please discuss this with you Property Manager as there are guidelines in our Guest Pass Policy that apply to this.

 The HALC is required by federal regulations to review each participant, in all programs, on a yearly basis.
-The re-examine is done to make sure that the correct amount of rent is being charged based upon the actual income of all adults in the household and that the size of the home is correct for the number of family members residing in it.
+The re-examination is done to make sure that the correct amount of rent is being charged based on the actual income of all adults in the household and that the size of the home is correct for the number of family members residing in it.
 It is imperative that you follow the directions in the letter in the time frame given.
-Failure to do so can lead to disqualification for the program you are participating in.
+Failure to do so can lead to disqualification from the program you are participating in.

 Your deposit is 100% refundable, provided you leave your unit in an acceptable condition without damage.
 Your unit should be left clean (including all appliances), keys should be turned back in along with any HALC ID cards that were issued to members of your household, and all monies owed on your account need to be paid.
 If you are eligible to receive your deposit back, a check will be mailed to you after your paperwork has been completed.